 A towering snowcapped mountain that glows pink at sunset and a mighty river flanked by stunning cliffs and impressive waterfalls — but that’s only the beginning.
 On top of its namesake natural views, the Mt.
 Hood and Columbia River Gorge region is full of captivating history, cultural wonders and a top-notch food scene.
-Now, finding all of these highlights is made easier with the region’s new Infinity Loop.
+Finding all of these highlights is a breeze with the region’s self-guided Infinity Loop.

 Whether you’ve visited dozens of times or have barely dipped your toe into the magic of the area, the Infinity Loop is the ultimate road trip for the immersive adventurer because it shows off the spectacular highlights that most people miss.
-Slow down and take the scenic route this summer by following the figure-eight-shaped loop — an off-the-beaten-path journey that will leave you feeling as if you’ve discovered something all on your own.
+Slow down and take the scenic route this summer by following the figure-eight-shaped loop — an off-the-beaten-path journey that will leave you excited for your next trip back.

 Troutdale to Cascade Locks

 Tour the main street’s galleries and bronze artwork on display; sample the fresh and smoked fish from Indigenous-owned Brigham Fish Market; and sip a pint on the heated outdoor patio with river views at Thunder Island Brewing.
+Find more tasty stops along the West Gorge Food Trail.
 If you’re feeling extra adventurous, get your mountain bikes out for the family-friendly Easy CLIMB loop trail.

 Hood River Valley to Mosier